SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 Increase your Intelligence by 1, to a maximum of 20.
 While you are not wearing any armor or shield, your armor class is equal to 10 + your Dexterity modifier + your Intelligence modifier.

-# 5. - Arcane Marksman Adept
+# 5. - Arcane Marksman Expert

 You have arcane magic and bow training that allows you to perform special combat maneuvers.